Codex tools: Log in

 For example, on many blogs, there's no byline because the blog is written by a single author.
 But on group blogs, you need an author byline beneath each post, something that says By Tom Johnson, or whoever the post author is.
 Yet the author tag won't appear in every post if it's not included inside the Loop.
 To show the author tag on every post, you have to add <?php the_author(); ?> inside the Loop.

-To see the loop, go to Design > Theme Editor and open the single.php file or index.php file.
-The Loop begins with this code:
+To see the loop, go to any theme's directory such as wp-content/themes/twentysixteen and open the single.php file or index.php file.
+The Loop begins with the code such as following:

 And then usually some template tags come after this line, so that your post title, post content, the time, and comments appear.
 You would add the author tag somewhere between the start and end of the Loop, depending on where you want the author byline displayed.
-The end of the Loop is identified by this code:
+The end of the Loop is the code such as following:

 You may also want to alter the way the other post content appears.
 So it's good to be aware of the Loop.